clickcaramel/PolyglotRocks/README.md

 PolyglotRocks for translation takes as a basis the lines that are written in the `.strings` file (by default, `Localizable.strings`) and lie in the `en.lproj` directory (English localization).
 Then it translates them into other languages, the support of which (or the presence of the corresponding `.lproj` directory) is in the project.

 Since the tool uses English localization as the basis for translations, you can initially keep other localization files empty, and it will fill them in by itself.

+For more details, you can go through a tutorial on using [Polyglot with an Xcode project](https://github.com/clickcaramel/PolyglotRocks/wiki/Use-Polyglot-with-Xcode-project).

 ### Should I use Base localization or English?